 - Maintain a Blameless Testimony.
 Scripture declares that God has created all persons in His image (Gen. 1:26-27) and that we are not to be conformed to this world (Romans 12:2),but are to be "holy in all" our conduct (1 Pet.
 1:15-16).
-To maintain a blameless testimony as Christian leaders, students and employees are expected to totally abstain from participating in either fornication, adultery, pornography, illegal drugs or harmful substances, alcohol abuse, profanity, obscenity, and dishonesty, which includes plagiarism. - Respect for Peers and Authority.
+To maintain a blameless testimony as Christian leaders, students are expected to totally abstain from participating in either fornication, adultery, pornography, illegal drugs or harmful substances, alcohol abuse, profanity, obscenity, and dishonesty, which includes plagiarism. - Respect for Peers and Authority.
 The King's expects every member of the community to demonstrate love, respect, and honor to all other members of the community, whether it is with one's colleagues or with those in authority (Rom.
 12:10, 1 John 4:21, 1 Pet.
 2:17, Heb.
 13:16-17). - Discrimination/Harassment.
 In valuing the rights of all individuals and their contributions (I Cor.10:24), we acknowledge all forms of racial and gender discrimination to be violation of God's laws (Acts 10:34).
 The King's is committed to providing a learning and working environment that is free of discrimination.
 In keeping with this commitment, unlawful harassment, including sexual harassment, is strictly prohibited. - Dating and Marriage.
 The King's expects the highest standard of moral purity to be maintained by members of its community regarding both dating and marriage.
 God's Word does not condone either pre- or extra-marital sexual activity (I Thess.
-4). - Appearance and Dress.
-Recognizing that members of The King's community are called to be leaders in the Church and in society, the school requires its members to follow the standard of modesty in dress and appearance.
-Scripture calls believers to be examples to those around them (1 Tim.
-4:11-12) and to give no offense to others (I Cor.
-10:32).
-Thus, members of The King's community should never allow their appearance to be a stumbling block to another.
+4).